The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 Things to Know about the Show

-TIP #1: If the production is in Italian, French or German, and you aren’t fluent in that particular language, and you aren’t already familiar with the story, consider reading up on it in advance (like on Wikipedia).
+TIP #1: If the production is in Italian, French or German, and you aren’t fluent in that particular language or already familiar with the story, then consider reading up on on the plot in advance.
 This will help you understand and follow the story better and enhance your experience.

-TIP #4: Photos and video are not permitted during the performance.
-At the very end, however, when the actors are taking their bows, the audience is invited to take out their cameras and phones to take pictures.
+TIP #4: Photos and video are not permitted during the performance, except for at the very end when the actors are taking their bows, at which point the audience is invited to take out their cameras and phones to take pictures.

 Other Information